Pilgrims Hatch

+History

 'Pilgrims Hatch' literally means Pilgrim's Gate (with 'hatch' being derived from the Old English form of haecc) and, until recently, local schools used a large farmer's gate as a symbol of the area.
 While no longer common it is still the semi-official symbol of the village.
 One of the local schools that still has the "gate" incorporated within their school badge is Larchwood Primary School.

 The name derived from 12th century Thomas Becket pilgrimages to Canterbury through Brentwood, a popular stopping place at the time, before travelling onto Tilbury for the ferry.
 Pilgrims from the Midlands would pass through Pilgrims Hatch en route to Brentwood.
 At this time Pilgrims Hatch was not recognised as a community as such, having only a few properties in an area which was mainly open countryside and not settled in any numbers until the 20th century.
 The Chapman & André map of 1777 references 'Pilgrims Hatch Common' and shows limited development along what was to become the modern Ongar Road near the junction with Coxtie Green Road (Cox Green then).
-The main development of Pilgrims Hatch as a village occurred after World War II.
+The main development of Pilgrims Hatch as a village occurred after the Second World War.